amgarrett09/rust-css-minifier/README.md

 The app minifies CSS in O(n) time and is quite fast.
 Although at this time I don't make guarantees about not breaking styles, I have tested the app on large files (like Materialize CSS) and it has yet to break anything.
+There could be some edge cases I haven't encountered though.
 If you decide to use this minifier, please let me know if you encounter problems.

 ## Usage